Preparing to buy your first home

 Start saving early

-Generally, these costs will add up to around 2% to 5% of your total loan amount.
-On a $200,000 home, that’s essentially a second down payment.
+Generally, these costs will add up to around 2% to 5% of your total loan.
+That can start to look like a second down payment.

-Finally, you’ll need to cover moving expenses.
+Finally, you’ll need to consider any moving expenses.
 That includes the logistics of moving your belongings, but you may also have to make some repairs or upgrades to the home and then decorate or furnish it after.

 This is important because mortgage lenders will sometimes offer a bigger loan than you should reasonably take on.
 It’s important to know your comfort level rather than rely on the lender to inform your decision.